-Australia’s animal health laboratory network seeks to sustain and improve the quality of livestock and livestock products, and to assure domestic and international market access through the application of best practice to veterinary laboratory services.
+Australia’s animal health laboratory network seeks to sustain and improve the quality of terrestrial and aquatic animal products, and to assure domestic and international market access through the development and application of best practice to veterinary laboratory services.

-SCAHLS is a sub-committee of the Animal Health Committee (AHC), which reports to the Primary Industries Standing Committee (PISC).
-SCAHLS comprises representatives from the laboratory service in each state and commonwealth jurisdiction, as well as a representative for each of the universities, private commercial sectors and not-for-profit public organisations.
+SCAHLS is a sub-committee of the Animal Health Committee (AHC), which reports to the National Biosecurity Committee (NBC).
+SCAHLS comprises representatives from the laboratory service in each state and the Commonwealth jurisdiction, as well as representatives for the universities, private laboratory sectors not-for-profit public organisations and New Zealand government.
 Membership includes:

 - the state and territory animal health laboratories